 "C-Chief Roubaul!
 H-Help!"

-His eyes locked onto the entrance, and Roubaul could only watch, mouth agape and horror-stricken, as Charle flew in and collapsed under her own weight along with the broken form of the child he had considered a granddaughter.
-It was only by Grognak's quick reflexes that Wendy did not exacerbate her injuries, scooping the young girl and cat into his broad arms before they fell.
+His eyes locked onto the entrance, and Roubaul could only watch, mouth agape and horror-stricken, as Carla flew in and collapsed under her own weight along with the broken form of the child he had considered a granddaughter.
+It was only by Grognak's quick reflexes that Wendy did not exacerbate her injuries, scooping the girl and cat into his broad arms before they fell.

 Panicked screams and howls echoed in their guild tent, but the nature of his illusion magic meant that he experienced and saw what the guild members around him felt to an extent, almost but not entirely like an omniscient being; distant, yes, but painfully aware.
 The cumulative feedback was so intense that he lost control momentarily.
 Most of his illusions fizzled, their beings flickering in and out of existence if only for a second.
-He corrected it almost immediately, but he was sure that the purple-haired one, Minori, noticed it.
+He corrected it, but he was sure that the purple-haired one, Minori, noticed it.

-Her back suddenly went rigid.
+Her back went rigid.
 Through the connection he shared with his illusions, he witnessed the girl's eyes slowly shift from side to side.
 She was trying to remain inconspicuous, but there was a sense of alertness in her body language.
 She didn't turn back to face him.
 Fortunately, the tenseness in her shoulders left.
 She shook her head, as if casting aside her suspicions due to a trick on the eyes.

-Charle climbed over to kneel by Wendy's side.
+Carla climbed over to kneel by Wendy's side.
 "Please," she begged the woman.
 "Please tell me you can save her."

-Sarah chose not to answer the feline, instead her hands began to roam over Wendy's body like a seasoned professional, bathing the young girl's form in a pale green light.
+Sarah-san chose not to answer the feline, instead her hands began to roam over Wendy's body like a seasoned professional, bathing the young girl's form in a pale green light.

 "W-Well, can you?"

-Charle looked up at her with wide, teary eyes, sounding dazed and confused.
-"Minori... she can heal Wendy, right?
+Carla looked up at her with wide, teary eyes, sounding dazed and confused.
+"Minori...
+She can heal Wendy, right?
 I have these things that Ichiya-san gave me."
 She fumbled at the oversized belt pouch slung around her frame and produced two uncapped vials, the contents inside were almost depleted; the red vapours that seeped out were faint but still visible.
 "She can probably use these to help her."